 I have personally overheard mothers using gifts from Santa to manipulate their children into behaving in a way that pleases the parent at the time.
 Such manipulation is entirely unbiblical.
 As Christians, we should discipline our children for sinful behavior because it is an offense against God, not because it is inconvenient or embarrassing for us.
 Using gifts from a mythical figure can only serve to promote a form of moralism that is alien to the gospel of Jesus Christ.
 If our actions are done to earn rewards for ourselves, are we not acting selfishly?
 This is not an attitude we should seek to instill in our children.

-Our motivation for being obedient to God’s commands should be out of an attitude of gratitude for the grace He has shown us.
-The gospel speaks of God’s work in forgiving us of our sins—not because of the righteous acts which we have done, but because of what Christ did on the Cross for us (Titus 3:4–7).
-Nothing that we can do can make us righteous before God or make us deserving of His good gifts.
+Our motivation for being obedient to God’s commands should be out of an attitude of gratitude for the grace he has shown us.
+The gospel speaks of God’s work in forgiving us of our sins—not because of the righteous acts which we have done, but because of what Christ did on the cross for us (Titus 3:4–7).
+Nothing that we can do can make us righteous before God or make us deserving of his good gifts.

-For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
-For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
+For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
+For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
 (Ephesians 2:8–10)

 Does the promotion of Santa lead to an exaltation of Christ?
-Since Jesus and Santa Claus bring competing messages, I would suggest the answer is no. As Jesus Christ continues to be marginalized by society, our goal should be to magnify Him in our homes that our children would be impressed with His kindness to us shown on the Cross.
+Since Jesus and Santa Claus bring competing messages, I would suggest the answer is no. As Jesus Christ continues to be marginalized by society, our goal should be to magnify him in our homes that our children would be impressed with his kindness to us shown on the cross.
 This is the message the original St. Nicholas would have communicated.

 A Christian parent must thoughtfully consider that Scripture is full of commands against deceiving others (e.g., Exodus 20:16; Psalm 101:7; Ephesians 4:25; 1 Peter 2:1–3).
 Persistently proclaiming the existence of a man in a sleigh with flying reindeer as fact can only lead to deceit.
 Please understand that I am not saying there is no place for imagination, but the level of emphasis on Santa appears to cross the line.
 The active teaching of Santa as a real person who performs real miracles to reward children for acting a certain way, in full knowledge that he is a myth, can only be described as deceit.

 Any parent who teaches their children much of what is popular about Santa knows that they will eventually learn that it was all a lie.
 Lying is a sin and cannot be justified on biblical grounds.
 Have we bowed to cultural pressures to have our children conform to the ways of the world, or do we celebrate Santa so that Christ can be exalted?
-Rather than dealing with the root of sin against God, who is the definition of “good,” the “goodness” promoted by Santa finds its roots in the humanistic philosophy of behavior modification.
+Rather than dealing with the root of sin against God, who is the definition of good, the “goodness” promoted by Santa finds its roots in the humanistic philosophy of behavior modification.

 As children grow, they will undoubtedly begin to hear others speaking of the mythical nature of Santa.
 They will ask and will expect an answer from the parents they have trusted.
 Since some may not wish to totally skirt the issue of Santa Claus (and it is difficult to do anyway), consider how it is possible to allow children to learn about the real St. Nicholas—and maybe even share in some of the fun of make-believe—while remaining honest with your children.

 If Santa Claus has taken the glory from Jesus Christ in your family’s celebration of Christmas, maybe it is time to seriously consider changing the emphasis.
 I understand that these are matters of conscience in many ways and that sincere Christians will come to different conclusions on Santa Claus.
 What I would ask is that you examine your decisions in light of what Scripture teaches.
-If our conscience convicts us of sin in our hearts, we can bring that to God in repentance and know that He will freely forgive us because of what Christ has done.
+If our conscience convicts us of sin in our hearts, we can bring that to God in repentance and know that he will freely forgive us because of what Christ has done.

-Rather than offering a platform to chastise Christians with views contrary to this article, I hope you will think and pray about how to bring Jesus Christ the worship He is due during this season when we recognize His incarnation.
-Let us all make the Word of God the authority in our decisions about celebrating this, and every, holiday—giving God the glory He alone deserves.
+Rather than offering a platform to chastise Christians with views contrary to this article, I hope you will think and pray about how to bring Jesus Christ the worship he is due during this season when we recognize his incarnation.
+Let us all make the Word of God the authority in our decisions about celebrating this, and every, holiday—giving God the glory he alone deserves.

 Answers in Genesis is an apologetics ministry, dedicated to helping Christians defend their faith and proclaim the good news of Jesus Christ.